 The World Health Organization has classified processed meats – including ham, salami, bacon and frankfurts – as a Group 1 carcinogen which means that there is strong evidence that processed meats cause cancer.
 Red meat, such as beef, lamb and pork has been classified as a ‘probable’ cause of cancer.
 These classifications do not indicate the risk of getting cancer, rather how certain we are that these things are likely to cause cancer.

-Cancer Council estimates that in 2010, one in six (or 2600) new bowel cancer cases in Australia were associated with consuming too much red meat and processed meat.
+Research commissioned by Cancer Council estimates that in 2010, one in six (or 2600) new bowel cancer cases in Australia were associated with consuming too much red meat and processed meat.

 There is not enough evidence to draw any conclusions on eating poultry and the risk of cancer.
 However, eating fish may help to reduce the risk of bowel, breast and prostate cancer.